gary92gs/Final_Project/planning/userStories.md

 - As a user, I can add a stock to my watchlist so that I can obtain data in a timely manner.
 - As a user, I can delete a stock from my watchlist.

-- As a user, I can add a stock to a custom category.
-- As a user, I can delete a created category.
-- As a user, I can select a watchlist/categorized stock and view an analysis of:
+- As a user, I can select a watchlist stock and view an analysis.
-  * Intrinsic value
-  * Market value
-  * P/E ratio
-  * EPS
-  * Dividend yield
-  * Dividend per share
-  * Dynamic Graphs (option to see data table)

 # CORE Developer/Admin Stories